10clicks/10clicks.org/README.md

 ## Help

 * It is possible there may be an error with the deno.lock file.
-If this happens, delete it, attempt to run again and a new lock file should repopulate your repository folder.
+If this happens, delete it, run again and a new lock file should populate inside your repository folder.

 ## Authors